“Statovci’s literary gifts are prodigious.”

 The New York Times Book Review

 Pajtim Statovci (b.
 1990) is a Finnish-Kosovan novelist.
-He moved from Kosovo to Finland with his family when he was two years old.
+He fled from Kosovo to Finland with his family when he was two years old.
 He lives in Helsinki and holds an MA in comparative literature from the University of Helsinki.
-He is currently a Ph.D. candidate at the University of Helsinki.
+Winner of the 2018 Helsinki Writer of the Year Award, he is currently a Ph.D. candidate at the University of Helsinki.

-Statovci’s works relate in sensitive and finely tuned prose the inner conflicts and questions about one’s identity that immigration, sexuality, and the past might stir.
 His first novel, My Cat Yugoslavia, originally published in 2014, received widespread acclaim among critics and readers alike, and won Statovci the prestigious Helsingin Sanomat Literature Prize.
 The awarding jury praised the still only 24-year-old author’s ability to combine the dreamlike with the realistic, and give old symbols new meaning and power.
 My Cat Yugoslavia was published in English in 2017 by Pantheon Books (US) and Pushkin Press (UK).
+The novel was longlisted for the International Dublin Literary Award.

 Awards & Nominations